 Imagery available through Rapid Response and LANCE are available freely and may be reproduced for any purpose.
-We ask that you use one of the following acknowledgements:
+We ask that you use following acknowledgement.

 To make imagery available in less than 3 hours, expedited Level 0 data are processed using predicted attitude and ephemeris data.
-In some cases, this can result in significant differences exist between the near real-time LANCE products and the science-quality products.
-More information on near real-time products vs science quality products are available by instrument: MODIS, AIRS, MLS and OMI.
+In some cases, this can result in significant differences exist between the near real-time LANCE products and the standard products.
 Data products available through LANCE should not be regarded as science quality and should not be used for quantitative science analyses.
 Nonetheless, all LANCE products have been reviewed by members of the instrument Science Teams and have been approved for applications purposes.